-We will maintain our close support for charities like the Hammersmith and Fulham Foodbank, the Nourish Hub and the Smile Brigade.
+We will maintain our close support for charities like the Hammersmith and Fulham Foodbank, the Nourish Hub.
 We will work with businesses and third sector organisations to expand these schemes where they are most needed.

 We will switch all council housing tenants from top-up electricity to central heating and smart meters via a green provider.

 And amid rising rates of mental health problems among children and young people, exacerbated by the pandemic, we will provide access to counsellors at every school, all year round.